 When it comes to sugar being inflammatory, dose matters.
 Today, the average American consumes almost 152 pounds of sugar each year, a staggering amount of refined simple carbohydrates equivalent to 6 cups of white sugar every week.
 This may be the single biggest dietary contributor to the rise in chronic disease.
 Consumption of glucose is associated with increased production of ROS and markers of inflammation, even in healthy people.
 However, it is exaggerated in people who are obese or have type 2 diabetes, high cholesterol, or metabolic syndrome.
 This is because postprandial inflammation is proportional to insulin sensitivity, or how effectively the body responds to insulin: the less insulin-sensitive (that is, the more insulin-resistant) someone is, the more inflammation is created every time he or she eats.
 And, because of this, simple sugars and refined carbohydrates that spike blood sugar levels cause more inflammation than whole food sources of complex carbohydrates.

 A healthy body has the ability to control both the amount of and the damage caused by ROS.
-In normal circumstances, the deleterious effects of these highly reactive molecules are balanced out by antioxidants—certain vitamins, minerals, and most phytochemicals.
+In normal circumstances, the deleterious effects of these highly reactive molecules are balanced out by antioxidants—certain vitamins, minerals, and most phytochemicals (see also The Importance of Vegetables, The Amazing World of Plant Phytochemicals: Why a diet rich in veggies is so important! and Polyphenols: Magic Bullet or Health Hype?).
 However, when the production of ROS exceeds the availability of antioxidants, the resulting imbalance causes problems.
 Specifically, the overproduction of ROS stimulates inflammation and damages cells and tissue; this is called oxidative stress.

 There is evidence that insulin itself is pro-inflammatory.
 A study of healthy subjects with controlled (and normal) blood glucose who were intravenously infused with insulin and glucose to achieve hyperinsulinemia (elevated blood insulin) showed that hyperinsulinemia caused an exaggerated inflammatory response to endotoxin (a toxin from the cell wall of Gram-negative bacteria like E. coli).
 An exaggerated stress response was also observed, meaning that hyperinsulinemia also contributes to increased cortisol.
 Another study measured the levels of fasting insulin (the levels recorded first thing in the morning) in volunteers with normal blood sugar levels and found that those with higher fasting insulin levels also had more markers of inflammation, like C-reactive protein, or CRP.
 In a person who is insulin-resistant, the pancreas secretes more and more insulin to handle elevated blood sugar, which contributes to inflammation and insulin resistance.
-See also The Hormones of Fat: Leptin and Insulin, The Hormones of Hunger and 3 Ways to Regulate Insulin that Have Nothing to Do With Food.
+See also The Paleo Diet for Diabetes, The Hormones of Fat: Leptin and Insulin, The Hormones of Hunger, The Case for More Carbs: Insulin’s NonMetabolic Roles in the Human Body and 3 Ways to Regulate Insulin that Have Nothing to Do With Food.

 Non-Caloric Sweeteners Are Even Worse